Our summer-long Organizing Fellowship provides deep leadership development and mentorship for a dedicated cohort of student divestment organizers.

 Anaïs Peterson is a junior at University of Pittsburgh majoring in Urban Studies with minors in GSWS and Poetry.
-She moved from the Chicago area to Pittsburgh 5 years ago and got involved with anti-fracking work.
-Since then she has been involved with groups such as 350Pgh and NoPetroPA working on petrochemical resistance and youth climate organizing such as the Zero Hour Pgh March.
-On campus she has been involved with Fossil Free Pitt Coalition since winter of 2016: you can usually find her painting or dropping banners around campus!
-She loves working on divestment because it's an important issue but more so because she believe student power is absolutely incredible.
-She is really excited to meet everyone else and connect with other rad student movements across the US!
+They moved from the Chicago area to Pittsburgh 5 years ago and got involved with anti-fracking work.
+Since then they have been involved with groups such as 350Pgh and NoPetroPA working on petrochemical resistance and youth climate organizing such as the Zero Hour Pgh March.
+On campus they have been involved with Fossil Free Pitt Coalition since winter of 2016: you can usually find them painting or dropping banners around campus!
+They love working on divestment because it's an important issue but more so because they believe student power is absolutely incredible.
+They are really excited to meet everyone else and connect with other rad student movements across the US!

 Grace Anderson is a first-year student at Tufts University majoring in Environmental Engineering and minoring in French.
 She wants to be involved in the fight against climate change because she loves hiking, swimming, and being outside enjoying nature.
 She is very excited to meet other people who are passionate about the environment and learn from the experiences they have had.